 For those who do not have personal experience with addiction, it can be hard to understand why an individual would be tempted to use his or her drug of choice at the time of withdrawal.
 However, the symptoms listed above can be excruciating to the point where an individual who truly wants to stop the cycle of addiction might not feel powerful enough to endure the symptoms.
 Thankfully, there is a better way.
 Help in the form of supervised detox allows individuals to rid their bodies of harmful substances in a supportive and secure environment.

-Detoxification at Keystone Treatment Center
+Detox at Keystone

 A high-quality detox program is an ideal step in the recovery process for men and women who have been unable to end their stimulant abuse on their own.
 While under the care of program staff, patients will have access to a number of benefits and supports at our detox center, such as: